Intermediate extension of Chow motives of Abelian type: Compatibility with realizations

-to any geometric point of $\Yp \times_\BB \Spec k$ lying over a generic point is isomorphic to a finite disjoint union of Abelian varieties. \end{Ass}
+to any geometric point of $\Ykp$ lying over a generic point is isomorphic to a finite disjoint union of Abelian varieties. \end{Ass}

-Assumption~\ref{As2} is a variant of Assumption~\ref{As1}; it is more restrictive in order to respect the hypothesis from \cite{Ay2} on quasi-projectivity, and also to guarantee the validity of the main result of this section, which we state now.
-For any quasi-projective $k$-scheme $Y$, we denote by $\Perv_c (Y(\BC),F)$ the heart of the (middle) perverse $t$-structure \cite[p.~63]{BBD} on $D^b_c(Y(\BC),F)$, and by
+Assumption~\ref{As2} is a variant of Assumption~\ref{As1}; it is more restrictive in order to respect the hypothesis from \cite{Ay2} on quasi-projectivity, and also to guarantee the validity of the main result of this section, which we state now. \\